Camellia petelotii: Description

 Camellia petelotii is a shrub or small tree growing up to 5 meters in height.

 Uses

+With Golden Camellias, Chinese experts have been conducting experiments to create new varieties of the flower.
+Experts have found a few and named them, "Nayue Hongyan", "Liaoyan Beauty", "Xinhuang" and other names, which have contributed to the new tea market.
 According to the research and experiments of The Institute of Medicinal Plant Development (China)-Guangxi Branch and some other Chinese medicine research institutions in Guangxi, Golden camellia tea has the functions of preventing cancer, inhibiting tumor growth, lowering blood pressure, lowering blood lipids, lowering cholesterol, preventing atherosclerosis, delaying aging and other health effects as improve the body's immune.